-There’s a lot of advice out there about managing move-in day with your college freshman.
-We’ve gathered the best insider tips so you can not only survive but also savor this transition in your student’s life, and in your own.
+There’s a lot of advice out there about managing move-in day with your new college student.
+I've crowd-sourced these tips from family and friends to help you not only survive but also savor this transition in your student’s life — and in your own.

-Just know that.
-It’s not so much about big vs. small campuses, local vs. distance moves, etc.
+When it comes to moving a student to college, it’s not just about big vs. small campuses, local vs. distance moves, etc.

 The real variables come from our personalities and family dynamics.
-You may find yourself fighting back tears all day, or you might not cry until you get home, or you might not cry period.
+When the day itself finally arrives, you may find yourself fighting back tears all day, or you might not cry until you get home, or you might not cry at all.
 Your student may be subdued and clingy, or they may dismiss you quickly.
 No matter how your emotions express themselves, they are large and new, for both of you.

 Move-in day is about your student and their new campus community.
 Your last special time together as a family can happen at home, beforehand.

-Remember that your student is also saying goodbye to friends and sometimes a girlfriend or boyfriend.
+Remember that your student is also saying goodbye to high school friends and sometimes a girlfriend or boyfriend.
 They may not be around much the last few days.

 If possible, make sure younger siblings aren’t lost in the shuffle.
 Their lives are changing, too, and they may be way sadder than they appear.

-Start with the college website and any written and electronic communications for first-year students.
-There will be lists of suggested items to bring to the dorm as well as lists of forbidden items.
-See our dorm shopping tips here.
+Instructions and schedules for move-in will have been mailed and emailed to your student, along with lists of suggested items to bring to the dorm as well as lists of forbidden items.
+Find dorm shopping tips here.

-Whether driving or flying, it’s ideal to arrive a day or more early if a hotel room fits your budget.
-This gives you time to pick up preordered items at Target or Bed Bath & Beyond, do other needed shopping, open a banking account, etc. It’s great not to feel rushed.
+Whether driving or flying, if time and budget allow, arrive a day or more early.
+This gives you time to pick up pre-ordered items at Target or Bed Bath & Beyond, do other needed shopping, open a banking account, etc. It’s great not to feel rushed.

 If you intend to add a day or two in the area after move-in, make sure you are doing this for yourself and not to linger near your student “just in case.”
 If they feel lonely and know you’re still nearby, they may want to be with you rather than engage in the welcome activities on campus.

-When packing, keep in mind that you will need to unload quickly — things should be neatly consolidated (suitcases, boxes, plastic bins), easy to lift, and labeled.
+When packing, keep in mind that you will need to unload quickly — most likely you'll pull your car up during a scheduled time slot and need to move right along (student volunteers will be there with carts to help).
+So things should be neatly consolidated (suitcases, boxes, plastic bins), easy to lift, and labeled.
 If using trash bags to pack, tie the bottoms and tie/tape the handles of hangers together.

-Discuss and sign a HIPAA (health information) release form; store scans on your phones or laptops.
-Find out more about HIPAA (Health Insurance Portability and Accountability Act) here.
+It's also recommended that you discuss and sign a HIPAA (health information) release form and store scans on your phones and laptops.
+You can learn more about HIPAA (Health Insurance Portability and Accountability Act) here.
 Your health care provider or insurance company should have release forms; they can be found online and often on the college website as well.

-It’s a good idea for your student to photocopy all the cards in his/her wallet (front and back) and leave this at home with you in case of theft or loss.
+Finally, it’s a good idea for your student to photocopy all the cards in their wallet (front and back) and leave this at home with you in case of theft or loss.

 From a parent in New York: "Kids are nervous and it can cause them to be cranky.
 Remain calm and don't take anything they say too personally!"